 The Division applied for and was awarded a grant from the Atlantic States Marine Fisheries Commission to administer a vendor-incentive program.
 The program has been up and running since 2011.
 Pursuant to the program, the Division loans computers and printers to any establishment that agrees to vend licenses for a period of five years.
 The Division has enough funds to provide equipment for up to 50 vendors.
-This grant ends in June of 2015.
-As such, the Division plans to make a concerted effort to remind all bait and tackle shops throughout RI that applications will continue to be accepted through the spring of 2015.
+This grant ends in November of 2015.
+The Division will continue to distribute computers as long as supplies last.